nilmtk/nilmtk/README.md

 Please see [the nilmtk wiki](https://github.com/nilmtk/nilmtk/wiki) for more details.

-##### Development plans for February and March:
+##### Development plans for April and May 2014:

-* To make the code as easy as possible to use and to maintain, it will be undergoing some refactoring in Febrary 2014.
+* To make the code as easy as possible to use and to maintain, it will be undergoing some refactoring in April and May 2014.
 * Improve the documentation
 * Write more unit tests
 * easy installation via pip